-The Offering

-Risk factors

-Common stock offered by the selling stockholders

-Up to 275,000 shares

-Common stock outstanding 7,610,344 shares as of July 10, 2015 offered in this prospectus, as described in "Plan of Distribution."

-Terms of the offering The selling stockholders will determine when and how they sell the common stock for general corporate purposes.
-If all of the warrants are exercised in full for cash, we would receive \$4,125,000.
+The Offering Common stock offered by the selling stockholders Up to 1,699,040 shares Common stock outstanding 7,610,344 shares as of July 23, 2015 Terms of the offering The selling stockholders will determine when and how they sell the common stock offered in this prospectus, as described in "Plan of Distribution."
+Use of proceeds We will not receive any of the proceeds from the sale of the shares of common stock being offered under this prospectus.
+To the extent that we receive proceeds upon the exercise of the warrants by the selling stockholders, we intend to use any such proceeds for general corporate purposes.
+If all of the warrants are exercised in full for cash, we would receive \$4,703,939.
 See "Use of Proceeds."

-Use of proceeds

-We will not receive any of the proceeds from the sale of the shares of common stock being offered under this prospectus.
-To the extent that we receive proceeds upon the exercise of the warrants by the selling stockholders, we intend to use any such proceeds

-Market symbol and trading

-Our common stock is traded on the Nasdaq Capital Market under the symbol "AEMD."

-On July 7, 2015, The NASDAQ Stock Market LLC approved our application to list our common stock on the Nasdaq Capital Market under the symbol "AEMD," and we commenced trading on the Nasdaq Capital Market on July 13, 2015.

-You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+Market symbol and trading Our common stock is traded on the Nasdaq Capital Market under the symbol "AEMD."
+Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+3